While creating or editing a GraphQL API, all the changes made, can be tested using the the GraphiQL playground which sits under the

 - Queries, Mutations, Subscriptions, Fragments, Unions, directives, multiple operations per query, etc

-Authorization header in case of Authentication Token protection over the API);
+Authorization header in case of Authentication Token protection over the API).
+This can be done using the dedicated headers tab in the Graphiql IDE.

 Beside the results displayed in the GraphiQL playground, we are displaying as well a full list of logs of the triggered request, which helps a lot when debugging the API functionality.